Trams in Rotterdam: History

 During this period, the RTM continued to operate trams to and from the islands of South Holland and Zeeland.

 Several years of negotiations in the 1920s culminated in the transfer of the RETM to the municipality of Rotterdam.
 On 4 April 1927, the council decided to approve the proposed transfer.
 On 15 October of that year, the RETM was transformed into a municipal transport company and renamed RET (Rotterdamse Elektrische Tram), with 1,903 employees.

 On 2 September 2018, a tram ran into the rear of another tram on Dwarsdijk, injuring nine people.

 Lines

 The following nine tramlines are part of Rotterdam's regular transit system:

-The following three tramlines are seasonal lines or special lines:
+The following two tramlines are seasonal lines or special lines:

 Rolling stock

 From the 1960s until 2003, almost the entire tram fleet was manufactured by Duewag.
 The last of these was the ZGT-series (nl), produced in collaboration with Stork and delivered from 1981 to 1988 in two batches of 50.
 Between 1985 and 1988, some older trams were modernized to extend their lives, so that they can remain in use until the introduction of the newer trams.

 From 2002 to 2004, in conjunction with the TramPlus modernization project, Alstom delivered 60 articulated Citadis 302 vehicles (the 2000-series).
 These are five-section, 100% low-floor trams with a length of 31.5 m, a width of 2.4 m, and seating for 63 riders.
 They were limited to routes which were part of the TramPlus upgrade, as they were too large to operate on other routes.
 Two of these trams were damaged in a collision on 10 March 2014 and were repaired by joining them together.
 All 59 trams of this series were overhauled beginning in 2015.

 In 2012, RET ordered 53 additional trams of the same model (the 2100-series).
 These trams are shorter than the previous generation by 1/2 m, reducing overhang when travelling around curves on routes not upgraded to TramPlus standards.
 There are also some technical improvements and other changes from the previous series, including padded seating and a modified interior layout.
 This series of trams replaced all of the high-floor ZGT trams by 2014 and as a result, Rotterdam has the first tram network in the Benelux to be completely wheelchair-accessible with only low-floor trams.

 25 of the ZGT trams are being used second-hand on the tram network in Galaţi, Romania.
 15 of these shipped from Rotterdam in 2008 and 10 more in 2012.